EmanuelePasqui/emanuelepasqui.github.io/content/authors/admin/_index.md

 ## Welcome!

-I am a second year Ph.D. candidate in [Mathematics](https://www.math.unipd.it/en/) at the [University of Padova](https://www.unipd.it/) in the [probability group](https://www.math.unipd.it/en/research/research-areas/mathematics/probability/), supervised by [Alberto Chiarini](https://www.math.unipd.it/~chiarini/) and cosupervised by [Giambattista Giacomin](https://www.math.unipd.it/~giacomin/).\
+I am a second year Ph.D. candidate in [Mathematics](https://www.math.unipd.it/en/) at the [University of Padova](https://www.unipd.it/) in the [probability group](https://www.math.unipd.it/en/research/research-areas/mathematics/probability/).\
+I am supervised by [Alberto Chiarini](https://www.math.unipd.it/~chiarini/) and cosupervised by [Giambattista Giacomin](https://www.math.unipd.it/~giacomin/).\
 I am interested in probability, specializing in statistical mechanics, in particular on stochastic interface models in random environment.\
 I have a Master's degree in Applied Mathematics and a Bachelor's in Mathematics, both from Sapienza University of Rome.\
 My secondary interests are stochastic calculus, particle systems, and finance.